Multivariate Analysis of Mixed Data: The R Package PCAmixdata: PCA with metrics

-\paragraph{Factor scores of the rows.} Let $\bF$ denote the $n \times r$ factor scores matrix of the rows.
-The scores are the coordinates of the orthogonal projections with respect to the inner product matrix $\bM$ of the $n$ rows of $\bZ$ onto the axes spanned by the vectors $\bv_1,\ldots,\bv_r$ (columns of $\bV$).
-This definition gives:
+\paragraph{Principal Components.} The $n$ rows of $\bZ$ are projected with respect to the inner product matrix $\bM$ onto the axes spanned by the vectors $\bv_1,\ldots,\bv_r$ of $\mathbb{R}^p$ (columns of $\bV$) found by solving the sequence (indexed by $i$) of optimization problems: